MarkDucommun/daycare-drop-off-tracker/README.md

 2. If there is a trip, it loads the trip in its appropriate state
 3. If there is no trip in progress, it shows the un-started state
 4.

+## Question to answer
+1. SQLite Integration Test
+2. What happens when an insert fails
+3. What happens when an update fails